bruvellu/cephalic-furrow/3-text/furrow.md

 These *in vivo* experiments show that neither the mitotic domains nor the germ band can promote ectopic folding by themselves.
 In our model, these situations occur around a bending rigidity of $K_b^* \approx 1.0 \times 10^{−4}$.
-It is at this bending rigidity that the number of folds in simulations without mitotic domains and maximum germ band extension (*btd*--*stg* double mutant), and in simulations with mitotic domains and minimum germ band extension (*btd* or *eve* mutants), begin to fall below 1 ({@fig:model-features}b,c).
+At this bending rigidity the number of folds falls below 1 in germ band only and mitotic domains only conditions ({@fig:model-features}b,c).
 This suggests that the bending rigidity regime of the epithelium *in vivo* is around the same order of magnitude.

 <!--TODO: Add sentence about correlation between model and real measurements.
 Here or discussion?